Squaw dress

-A squaw, fiesta, Kachina, Tohono or patio dress is an American style of dress developed in Arizona.
+A squaw dress, fiesta dress, Kachina, Tohono or patio dress is an American style of dress developed in Arizona.
 It became popular during the 1940s and 1950s, and many famous women owned these dresses.
 It was developed primarily by Dolores Gonzales and Cele Peterson, who were inspired by Native American fashion.

 Overview

-The squaw dress could be either one or two pieces, with a two piece "dress" consisting of a skirt and a blouse.
+The squaw dress could be either one or two pieces, with a two-piece "dress" consisting of a skirt and a blouse.
 They were made with cotton or calico print.
 The skirt part of the dress is pleated, gathered or fully gathered with three-tiers.
 The dresses were often colorful and incorporated rickrack as well.
 The hemlines sometimes copied Native American basket designs.
 Many squaw dresses would be accessorized with concho belts, squash blossom necklaces and turquoise earrings.
 Later versions of the squaw dress included metallic fabrics and glitter.

 The garment was described as being comfortable and flattering to most figures, according to The Arizona Republic.
 The dresses were lightweight and comfortable to wear on hot days.
 They did not require ironing.
 In addition, the dress could be worn for many different kinds of occasions.